 - Sound sensitivity

 Severe symptoms can last for between three to six days after the last dose, and the symptoms may follow a fluctuating schedule.
 After the first three to six days, there will be a drop-off in symptoms.
 However, many will experience a resurgence of symptoms on par with what they felt when the effects first began.
-This ebb and flow of symptoms can last for weeks or even months.
+This can last for weeks or even months.

 At Granite Recovery Centers, we can help you navigate the difficult detox phase of your recovery.
 Our comfortable and modern facilities give you a place where you can go through the detox process in a safe, clean and dignified space.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.